There are two types of travelers in the world: those who travel exclusively with carry-on luggage, and everyone else.

 It’s easy to travel with once you’re off the plane as well, thanks to the inline wheels and sturdy telescoping handle.
 The best aspect, of course, is having everything within arm’s reach throughout the flight, since the bag is designed to fit under the seat of most airlines.Buy on Amazon

 We Also Considered

 We also considered the following backpacks.
 They’re both good choices for certain types of digital nomad, but didn’t quite make our final list for various reasons.

 That said, for the money, you get a great piece of luggage, with excellent weight distribution and a practical, understated design.
-With the shoulder sling and straps stowed away, it can comfortably be carried like a duffel bag or suitcase as well.
+With the straps stowed away, it can comfortably be carried like a duffel bag or suitcase as well.
 The padded device compartment holds up to a 15” laptop.

 We talked a little about the Tortuga Outbreaker earlier.
 The premium version of the Setout, it’s more rugged and comes with extra padding, pockets, and adjustability, but it’s also noticeably more expensive and doesn’t come in a female-specific variant.